matrix-org/matrix-spec-proposals/proposals/4248-pull-based-presence.md

 ## Potential issues

-1. **Stale data**: If a server’s polling interval is long, clients may see outdated status.
+1. **Stale data**: If a server's polling interval is long, clients may see outdated status.
-   However, this trade-off is often preferable to constant pushing of updates, which wastes
-   bandwidth and CPU.
+   However, this trade-off is often preferable to constant pushing of updates, which wastes bandwidth and CPU.
 2. **Performance bursts**: Polling in bulk might cause periodic spikes in traffic.
-In
-   practice, scheduling queries reduces overhead compared to perpetual push notifications.
+In practice, scheduling queries reduces overhead compared to perpetual push notifications.
-3. **Server downtime**: If a homeserver is unavailable, remote servers cannot retrieve
+3. **Server downtime**: If a homeserver is unavailable, remote servers cannot retrieve updates.
-   updates.
 This is still simpler to handle than a push-based system that continually retries.
-4. **Partial coverage**: Each server must poll multiple homeservers if users span many
-   domains.
-This is still more controlled than blindly receiving all presence EDUs from
-   across the federation.
+4. **Partial coverage**: Each server must poll multiple homeservers if users span many domains.
+This is still more controlled than blindly receiving all presence EDUs from across the federation.
-5. **Implementation complexity**: Homeservers must track timestamps for each user’s presence
-   changes.
-Despite this, the overall load and bandwidth consumption should be lower than the
+5. **Implementation complexity**: Homeservers must track timestamps for each user's presence changes.
+Despite this, the overall load and bandwidth consumption should be lower than the push-based approach.
-   push-based approach.

 ## Alternatives

 1. **Optimising push-based EDUs**: Servers could throttle or batch outgoing presence.
-While
-   it reduces the raw volume of messages, uninterested servers might still receive unwanted
+While it reduces the raw volume of messages, uninterested servers might still receive unwanted data.
-   data.
-2. **Hybrid push-pull**: Pushing for high-profile users while polling for others can reduce
-   traffic but complicates implementation.
-It also risks partially reverting to old,
+2. **Hybrid push-pull**: Pushing for high-profile users while polling for others can reduce traffic but complicates implementation.
+It also risks partially reverting to old, inefficient patterns.
-   inefficient patterns.
 3. **Deprecating presence**: Servers could disable presence entirely.
-This has already
-   happened in some deployments but removes a key real-time user activity feature.
+This has already happened in some deployments but removes a key real-time user activity feature.
-4. **Posting presence in rooms**: Embedding presence as timeline events could leverage
-   existing distribution.
-However, this would complicate large, high-traffic rooms and let
-   presence be tracked indefinitely.
-The added data overhead and privacy impact are worse
-   than poll-based federation for many use cases.
+4. **Posting presence in rooms**: Embedding presence as timeline events could leverage existing distribution.
+However, this would complicate large, high-traffic rooms and let presence be tracked indefinitely.
+The added data overhead and privacy impact are worse than poll-based federation for many use cases.

 ## Security considerations

-1. **Data visibility**: Because presence can reveal user activity times, queries and responses
-   must be restricted to legitimate servers.
+1. **Data visibility**: Because presence can reveal user activity times, queries and responses must be restricted to legitimate servers.
 Proper ACLs and rate-limiting are advised.
-2. **Query abuse**: A malicious server could repeatedly query for large user lists to track
-   patterns or overload a homeserver.
-Bulk requests limit overhead more effectively than
-   repeated push, but the server should still implement protections.
+2. **Query abuse**: A malicious server could repeatedly query for large user lists to track patterns or overload a homeserver.
+Bulk requests limit overhead more effectively than repeated push, but the server should still implement protections.
 3. **Privacy**: Even pull-based presence shares user status and activity times.
-Operators
-   should minimise leakages and evaluate if presence is necessary for all users.
+Operators should minimise leakages and evaluate if presence is necessary for all users.
-4. **Server authentication**: Proper federation checks remain critical to prevent
-   impersonation or man-in-the-middle attacks.
+4. **Server authentication**: Proper federation checks remain critical to prevent impersonation or man-in-the-middle attacks.

 ## Unstable prefix